cloudnative-pg/cloudnative-pg.github.io/content/blog/building-images-bake/index.md

 ---

 ## Summary
-In an almost [two years old blog post]({{% ref "/blog/creating-container-images/" %}}), we explained how to build a custom container image for CloudNativePG.
-After two years, many things have changed in the world of containers.
+Almost two years ago, we wrote a [blog post on building custom container images for CloudNativePG]({{% ref "/blog/creating-container-images/" %}}).
+Since then, many things have changed in the world of containers.
 One of those things has been the introduction of [Bake](https://docs.docker.com/build/bake/) in Docker, which allows you to build images using a simple configuration file.
 Bake is now our recommended way to build images for CloudNativePG.

-We will follow a simple baking recipe to create a custom container image or a set of container images, since Bake allows you to build multiple images at once in a simple way.
+We will follow a simple baking recipe to create a custom container image.
+Bake will also allow you to easily build multiple images at the same time.

 ## Ingredients